microsoft/artifacts-credprovider/README.md

 ### For `dotnet`

-Installation requires the [.NET SDK](https://www.microsoft.com/net/download) version `9.0.200` or later for tool functionality.
-If you use Visual Studio, this may already be included.
+`dotnet tool` installation requires the [.NET SDK](https://www.microsoft.com/net/download) version `9.0.200` or later.
+You can read about `dotnet tool` in its [public documentation](https://learn.microsoft.com/dotnet/core/tools/global-tools).
+If you use Visual Studio, .NET 9 may already be included.
 Users of Visual Studio Code may already have it installed via the [C# Dev Kit extensions](https://code.visualstudio.com/docs/languages/dotnet).

-If you need to use older versions of .NET, use the plugin method described below.
+If you need to use .NET 8, use the [plugin method described for NuGet](#nugetexe-or-msbuild) below.

 ### For MSBuild on Windows